gradha/gradha.github.io/src/articles/19-swift-string-interpolation-with-nimrod-macros.rst

 crap language like Objective-C forever.
 And Google, I'm still waiting for you to ditch the abomination known as Java.
 Please (*crosses fingers*).

-Swift source code looks seriously close to `Nimrod <http://nim-lang.org>`_, just like its feature set.
+Swift source code looks seriously close to `Nim <http://nim-lang.org>`_, just like its feature set.
 Most notably the syntax keeps braces for those still clinging to them, and retains Objective-C's named parameter madness for interoperability.
-But other than that it is remarkable how sometimes I actually forget I'm reading Swift code and think "*oh, that Nimrod code is weird, how can it compile*?".
+But other than that it is remarkable how sometimes I actually forget I'm reading Swift code and think "*oh, that Nim code is weird, how can it compile*?".
 One of the things I noticed after reading some tutorials was that Swift provides an `interesting string interpolation feature
 <https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/StringsAndCharacters.html>`_: